 Tired of creating the same workflow over and over again?
 Try creating templates of your most commonly used workflows - and use these to create annotation Projects!

-Creating templates
+Video tutorial - Creating workflow templates

 There are two ways of creating a workflow template:

-Select Workflow templates from the Annotate section of the sidebar in the Encord platform, and click the + New workflow button.
+Select Workflow templates from the Annotate section of the sidebar in the Encord platform, and click the + New workflow template button.
 Previously created templates are visible here, and can be edited when selected.

-Create and configure your workflow template, then click the Create workflow template button when you are done.
+Create and configure your Workflow template, then click the Create workflow template button when you are done.
 To learn how to create and configure Workflows, see our documentation here.

 The Create workflow template button is greyed out until: